Azure/arc_jumpstart_docs/README.md

 ## Branch guidance

 The Arc Jumpstart docs handles branching similarly to most code repositories.
-There are two main branches that are mantained, each one attached to a specific website slot (prod/canary).
+There are two primary branches that are mantained, each one attached to a specific website slot (prod/canary).

 The following branches are currently maintained: